cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/architecture/high_level_architecture/networking.md

 ### External Ports

 {{% note title="Ports" %}}
-All ports are TCP ports unless stated otherwise
+All ports are TCP ports unless stated otherwise.
 {{% /note %}}

 By default, there are two external networks from which the {{< param cfy_manager_name >}}s are accessed: